-3A.5 (M) SC Criterion 8) A research p plan exists in line with the management system to address information needs.
-11.9 100 Weighting Commentary All performance indicators were given equal weighting.
+3A.5 (M. SC Criterion 8) A research p plan exists in line with the management system to address information needs.
+11.9 100 Weightin ng Commentary All performance indicators were given equal weighting.
 3A.5.1 Have key research areas requiring further information been identified?
 33.3 100 60 Some major areas requiring further research have been identified.
 Fishery research in the GOA occurs primarily through NMFS, although a small amount of research is conducted by the A research is oriented toward habitat mapping and habitat-based stock assessments.
-The National Research Council (NRC) is 80 The key areas requiring further research have been identified. has supported research, but that earmarked and line item funding can result in inconsistency with research need unpredictability from year to year, possible unfair or inequitable allocation of funding, deductions from NMFS base but lget, and fa ailure to 100 A comprehensive review of necessary information requirements has been undertaken. recognize increased agency costs to implement programs.
+The National Research Council (NRC) necessary is conducted by the Archive transfer of the Conducted by the Conducted 80 The key areas requiring further research have been identified. has supported research, but that earmarked and line item funding can result in inconsistency with research need unpredictability from year to year, possible unfair or inequitable allocation of funding, deductions from NMFS base but lget, and fa ailure to 100 A comprehensive review of necessary information requirements has been undertaken. recognize increased agency costs to implement programs.
 Nevertheless, the management system has a coherent and we base dedicated to support of meeting stock and ecosystem objectives.
 The MSA requires periodic review of research needs.
 A comprehensive review of information requirements for management is a standard part of the NPFMC and AFSC Research needs are identified by the SSC and Council each year.
-The list is forwarded to universities, agencies, or oth research or fund research in Alaska, including ADF&G annual wo rk plan.
+The list is forwarded to universities, agencies, or off research or fund research in Alaska, including ADF&G annual wo rk plan.